Monday, February 17, 2025

 “This could change tomorrow, OK?” he said.
 “Literally.
 But right now the local ICE office is telling us that they do not have the capacity to conduct raids in our community, so that’s good, right?
 But that could change.
 They are prioritizing individual enforcement against undocumented people who have criminal records, more recent [immigrants] within the last two years of illegal entrance, and then people with prior deportations and other immigration violations.”

-With Trump’s ascension, authorities in Waco discourage visions of federal agents storming school classrooms, playgrounds and extracurricular events to scrutinize and possibly detain brown-skinned individuals.
-Amid anxiety in Waco Independent School District where 60 percent of its 14,000 students are Hispanic, McLennan County Sheriff Parnell McNamara – strapping inspiration for Taylor Sheridan’s Texas Ranger Marcus Hamilton in the 2016 film “Hell or High Water” – assures constituents that ICE is only targeting criminals who have committed crimes and known gang members.
+With Trump’s issuance of pronouncements, declarations and executive orders, some in conflict with others, authorities in Waco seem intent on reassuring the public about continuance of daily life.
+They discourage visions of federal agents storming school classrooms, playgrounds and extracurricular events to scrutinize and possibly detain brown-skinned individuals.
+Amid anxiety in Waco Independent School District where 60 percent of its 14,000 students are Hispanic, McLennan County Sheriff Parnell McNamara – strapping inspiration for Taylor Sheridan’s Texas Ranger Marcus Hamilton in the 2016 film “Hell or High Water” – assures trusting Central Texas constituents that ICE is only targeting individuals who have committed crimes and known gang members.
+The ICE raid of Feb.
+24 in the Houston coastal area that resulted in 118 arrests would seem to confirm this; arrests reportedly involved individuals accused of criminal sexual conduct, homicide, theft, child sexual abuse, weapons offenses and drug charges.
+The raid presumably included at least some of those who chose to associate with such individuals.

+For the moment, these are distinctions with a difference, so far as law enforcement is concerned.
 Rusk County Sheriff Johnwayne Valdez, in trying to bolster’s Sheriff Smith’s reassurances during the latter’s off-the-rails Feb.
-6 immigration forum in Tyler, stressed that if immigrant constituents, legal or not, hesitate out of fear to contact the sheriff when serious problems arise, it defeats the first obligation of a sheriff and his deputies to deter serious criminal activity and protect the entire county population.
+6 immigration forum in Tyler, stressed that if immigrant constituents, documented or not, hesitate out of fear to contact the sheriff when serious problems arise, it defeats the first obligation of a sheriff and his deputies to deter serious criminal activity and protect the entire county population.

 “I’ve been doing this for 40 years,” said Valdez, whose background includes service on the Deep East Texas Narcotics Task Force.
 “I don’t answer a call for service and ask everybody there what their immigration status is.
 I ask how I can help them because they called us for a reason.
 They called 9-1-1 for a reason.
 They called for an ambulance for a reason and we’re the first ones to respond.
 What I don’t want for the citizens of Rusk County is for them not to call us when they need help, because I could give a rip what their immigration status is at that moment.”